 I don’t always admit to myself that processed wafers stuffed with an ambiguous cream make me happy.
 And really, to be properly enjoyed, an Oreo must have a good slather of peanut butter.
 (The most sugary, unnatural kind.
-This is dessert you know).
+This is dessert).

 Confession number two: The other night I somehow ended up watching Oreo taste tests on YouTube.

-Nabisco, are you really going to argue that ‘double stuffed’ are in fact, double stuffed?
+Do you think that Nabisco’s version of ‘double stuffed’ are in fact, double stuffed?
 When you make your own oreos you have the right to take on that myth.
-I’ve come to the conclusion that this is a mind game because those “double stuffed” cookies look single stuffed to me.
+I’ve come to the conclusion that the store bought ones are a mind game and you can put as much cream as your heart desires.

 It has been a little too long since “chocolate chip cookies” aired on Sweet Spree.
 It has also been a busy semester with limited kitchen use!